Fbada006/Clean_Architecture_Template_Crypto/README.md

 #### To come

 The project will include the ROOM DB because that is also part of the common pattern in modern Android Development.
+The usage of Kotlin DSL would also be a nice addition.
  This will also come with other tests but the available ones are enough for now.
 However, feel free to open a PR if you feel that the project has room for improvement

 ```